Denis11333/Denis11333/README.md

 - Junit, Mockito
 - patterns

-There is also experience working with С#, Node.js
+There is also experience working with С#, Node.js, Python